Call of Duty 2: Development

 Infinity Ward spent a lot of time on WWII battlefields, which led them to scrap whole levels for parts of the game that took place in France, since they found the location very different from what they imagined.

 One of the details the team added are post-war effects that continue on the battlefield throughout the game, where dust and smoke continue to roll through the streets, clouding up vision, and junk and debris scattered everywhere.
 The game has sound attenuation, with a 5.1 surround sound system, and context sensitive dialog, with a total of twenty-thousand lines of dialog.
 Each of the soldiers fighting alongside the player will call out the position of enemy soldiers, warn of flank attacks, and help out in ways that were not possible in the first game of the series.
 Zampella said, "We really wanted realistic battle chatter going that's not only entertaining, but actually adds to the gaming experience.
 So now you'll hear your guys telling you that there's [sic] two guys hiding behind that rusty car in the street or that there are people on the second floor of a building".

 A small grayed-out grenade icon appears in the center of the screen when the player is near a grenade, with an arrow pointing in the direction of the grenade.
 Enemies can sometimes seem to be dead when they are not, where the enemy can still wield his side arm and fire at the player, known as Last Stand, which would later become a perk available to players in the multiplayer of subsequent games.

 The game was showcased in E3 in 2005 and was announced as a launch title for the upcoming Xbox 360.

 The game's budget was $14.5 million.
 Development time was 2 years with 75 people.
 Despite being first on the new Xbox 360 platform, the game was developed with no mandatory overtime or weekend work.

 Reception

-Call of Duty 2 received "generally positive" reviews, according to review aggregator Metacritic.
+Call of Duty 2 received "generally positive" reviews, according to review aggregator website Metacritic.
 The graphics and sound were widely praised and the reactions to the regenerating health system were mostly positive, with reviewers from GameSpot and GamePro calling it an improvement over the previous health bar system.